secretstartups/handbook/content/job-families/marketing/field-marketing-manager.md

 - Finally, our CMO may choose to conduct a final interview.
 - Successful candidates will subsequently be made an offer via email.
 The total compensation for this role listed in <https://about.gitlab.com/job-families/marketing/field-marketing-manager/> is 100% base salary.

-## Senior Manager, Field Marketing
+## Senior Manager, Regional Marketing

-In addition to meeting all of the requirements of a Manager, Field Marketing, the Senior Manager will have the following:
+In addition to meeting all of the requirements of a Manager, Regional Marketing, the Senior Manager will have the following:

 ### Job Grade